aanmeba/t1a3_termianl_app/README.md

+# Split The Bill

-# T1A3 - Terminal Application
+T1A3 - Terminal Application

 ## Source Control Repository
 * Here's the